Updated January 4, 2021

 Blended — Students in blended courses will have scheduled lab meetings on campus and receive a portion of the course instruction remotely or online.
 The proportion of online or remote instruction will vary from course to course.
-For Fall 2020, blended courses will be limited to specific classes in the Automotive, Biotechnology and Health Sciences programs.
+For Spring 2021, blended courses will be limited to specific classes in the Automotive, Biotechnology and Health Sciences programs.

 Resources for Remote Teaching and Learning for Students →

 Tips and Expectations for Remote Learning for Students →

 Home Study Resources while campus is closed due to COVID-19

 MassBay Community College technology has changed in the past few months.
 Some changes provide new services and more security, others provide tools and resources for online and remote classwork, and for virtual meetings for school organizations.
 Please read below and consult course faculty or the Office of Information Technology helpdesk with any difficulties or questions.
 You can reach the helpdesk by email: firstname.lastname@example.org